Genetics Real-Time PCR Homepage

 PNA (peptide nucleic acid oligomer): See light-up probe.

 Primer Express® Software: A primer design algorithm by ABI.
 It designs TaqMan® primer and probe sets to be used at standard conditions of ABI real-time PCR equipment.
-See Designing TaqMan MGB Probe and Primer Sets for Gene Expression Using Primer Express Software v.2.0 and ABI Taqman Primer/Probe Design using Primer Express.
+See ABI Taqman Primer/Probe Design using Primer Express and Primer Express v.3 - Getting Started Guide.

-Quencher: The molecule that absorbs the emission of fluorescent reporter when in close vicinity.
-Most commonly used quenchers include TAMRA, DABCYL and BHQ.
+Quencher: The molecule that absorbs the emission of fluorescent reporter when in close vicinity (6 to 10 nucleotides).
+Commonly used quenchers include TAMRA (fluorescent), and non-fluorescent ones DABCYL and black hole quencher (BHQ) dyes.
 The quenchers are usually at the 3’ end of a dual-labeled fluorescent probe.
 Quencher dye is also called acceptor.
+A quencher’s efficiency increases as the spectral overlap of the reporter dye emission profile and quencher absorption profile increases (highest for BHQ).

 R: In illustrations of real-time PCR principles, 'R' represents fluorescent Reporter (fluorochrome).